82p/slack-utils/README.md

 ## invite to times

-this script is invite all users to all 'times_XXX' channel.
+this script invites all users to all 'times_XXX' channel.

 ```bash
 set SLACK_API_TOKEN="token"